 Over 15 miles of hiking trails travel along dry ridges, lush hollows, old roadbeds, lakeshores and beside cemeteries and remnants of early settlements.
 Trails range from easy to very rugged.
 Free trail maps are available at the park office.
 Trails are open year round and overnight camping is allowed on designated backcountry campsites.
 Reservations are required.

 Big Ridge Lake (49-acre) provides good fishing year round for bass and bream.
 Black Bass must be a minimum of 14 inches.
 Gas motors, and personal watercraft are not permitted on Big Ridge Lake.
 However, guests may rent jon boats, and pedal boats at the boat dock for use on Big Ridge Lake.
 Personal electric trolling motors can be used on park jon boats.
 The lake is open year round and boat rentals are available except during winter months.

 Just minutes from the park are the coldwater tailwaters of the Clinch River.
 Wade fishing during non-generation periods is very productive for Rainbow, Brook and Brown Trout.
 Bigger trout are often taken by boat during generation flows.

-Bald Eagles, Herons, and Kingfishers can be seen on the lakes as well as many species of waterfowl during the winter.
-Common Loons sometimes visit during the winter and can be seen on Norris Lake.
+Bald eagles, herons, and kingfishers can be seen on the lakes as well as many species of waterfowl during the winter.
+Common loons sometimes visit during the winter and can be seen on Norris Lake.
 The trails are good places to see migratory birds in the spring and fall.
 Over 110 species of birds have been observed here throughout the year but the autumn months are the best.
 For more park and nearby birding locations, VIEW FLYER.